majid3399769/nocturnal_flight_calling/README.md

 # Quickstart

-Clone the project using following command
+Clone the project using following command or unzip the .zip file.
+The code was written using VS code

-> git clone
+> git clone git@github.com:majidshaik/nocturnal_flight_calling.git

 Install the libaries using
 > pip install requirements.txt

+You can use the following command in your terminal.
+Make sure you specify your input and output files in config.ini
+> python.exe src/main.py --config_file_path config/config.ini

 <br></br>
 # Input Files